 Machine vision has advanced to become a widely used automation technology, allowing computers to take over human vision in high-speed and precise production methods.
 Images captured by contemporary cameras sometimes suffer from contamination caused by many sources of noise, as well as a decrease in intensity.
-Additionally, the specific kind of noise and the lighting conditions are typically not known in advance.
-This study presents the creation of an image operator that utilises an evolutionary strategy to boost lighting and filter noise.
-The suggested structure has an advantage in that it is derived from basic elements.
-The evolvable hardware (EHW) setup uses the reconfigurable Xilinx Virtex2 FPGA xc4000 architecture.
+In many situations, the specific kind of noise and the lighting conditions are also unknown beforehand.
+This study presents the construction of an image operator that utilises an evolutionary strategy for light enhancement and noise filtering.
+The suggested structure has an advantage in that it is derived from basic building blocks.
+The setup of evolvable hardware (EHW) use the programmable Xilinx Virtex2 FPGA xc4000 architecture.
 The performance of the proposed image operator is evaluated by applying it to pictures of machined component surfaces captured using vision systems with a linearly decreasing intensity.
-The improved picture resulting from the process of evolution is further analysed, and a correlation between the characteristics of the surface image and the real roughness of the surface is determined by regression analysis.
+Next, the improved picture resulting from evolution is analysed, and a correlation between the characteristics of the surface image and the true surface roughness is determined by regression analysis.
 In comparison to the stylus approach, the computer vision system that has been developed is a valuable technique for detecting surface roughness in computer integrated manufacturing processes (CIM).
-It offers quicker results, less environmental noise, and a cheaper cost.

-Keywords: Evolvable Hardware, Neural Network, Surface Roughness
+It offers quicker results. reduced environmental noise, is more cost-effective. and Keywords: Evolvable Hardware, Neural Network, Surface Roughness